 Question: What did Jacob see in Dan's future?
 This refers to Samson, a judge from the tribe of Dan.
-(As related in the Book of Judges (16:27-30), when Samson was captured by the Philistines, blinded, and brought in chains to a palace where "on the roof were three thousand men and women to watch the torment of Samson," he "grasped the two central pillars on which the house stood... and he bowed with all his might, and the house fell upon gods, and upon all the people that were in it.
-And the dead whom he killed at his death were more than those he killed in his life."
-Samson called out in his last breath, "Save me O "והות"!)
-(Chumash)
+When Samson was captured by the Philistines, blinded, and brought in chains to a palace where "there were upon the roof about three thousand men and women that beheld while Samson made sport" he "took hold of Samson the two middle pillars upon which the house rested and leaned upon them... and he bowed himself with all his might; and the house fell upon rulers and upon all the people that were in it.
+So the dead that he killed at his death were more than they that he killed in his life.
+Samson called out in his last breath, "O Adonai המוכר This refers to Samson, a judge from the tribe of Dan.
+When Samson, a judge from the tribe of Dan.
+When Samson was captured by the Philistines, blinded, and brought in chains to a palace where "there were upon the roof about three thousand men and women that beheld while Samson made sport" he "took hold of Samson" the two middle pillars upon which the house rested and leaned upon them... and he bowed himself with all his might; and the house fell upon rulers and upon all the people that were in it.
+So the dead that he killed at his death were more than they that he killed in his life.
+Samson called out in his last breath, "O Adonai "This refers to Samson when the people where t

-19 Gad, a troop will overcome him: but he will overcome at the last.
+Genesis 49:19 Gad, a troop will overcome him: but he will overcome at the last.
 C-MATS

 Question: What did Jacob see in the future of Gad?
 Gad fought with their brothers against the Canaanites valiantly and did not return home to their territory until the Land was won.
 Jacob prophesied that after the conquest Gad will return safely on its heel by the same road and paths upon which it had initially traveled-and not one of the troops will be missing.
-(Chumash)
+Chumash

-20 Out of Asher his bread (food) will be rich and he will yield royal delicacies (fit for a king).
+Genesis 49:20 Out of Asher his bread (food) will be rich and he will yield royal delicacies (fit for a king).
+C-MATS

 Question: What did Jacob see in the future of Asher?
 Asher, the prosperous one, as his name implies, was to be rich, and honored, and strong, and peaceful.
 Moses blessed him also, "Most blessed of sons is Asher; let him be favored by his brothers, and let him bathe his feet in oil of the Land, and it will flow with oil like a wellspring.
+Chumash

-21 Naphtali is a doe set free: he uses beautiful words (sayings).
+Genesis 49:21 Naphtali is a doe set free: he uses beautiful words (sayings).
 C-MATS